emacs-mirror/emacs/mps/manual/source/guide/advanced.rst

         not_condemned 0
         clock: 3807

-The toy Scheme interpreter :dfn:`definalizes` ports when they are closed.
-This is purely an optimization: setting ``stream`` to ``NULL`` ensures that the file handle wouldn't be closed more than once, even if the port object were later finalized.
+The toy Scheme interpreter :dfn:`definalizes` ports by calling :c:func:`mps_definalize` when they are closed.
+This is purely an
+optimization: setting ``stream`` to ``NULL`` ensures that the file handle wouldn't be closed more than once, even if the port object were later finalized.

 .. code-block:: c
     :emphasize-lines: 8